leafsphp/api-docs/src/docs/intro/first-app.md

 ## Our First App

-In the [previous section](/docs/#Installation), we looked at installation, leaf MVC's directory structure and running your project, it's assumed you've already read this section.
-After following the installation instructions, your leaf MVC structure should be initialized for you.
+In the [previous section](/docs/#Installation), we looked at installation, Leaf API's directory structure and running your project, it's assumed you've already read this section.
+After following the installation instructions, your Leaf API structure should be initialized for you.
 You can run the intro app with

 ```bash
 php leaf serve